2014 Sunrisers Hyderabad season

 Sunrisers Hyderabad (SRH) are a franchise cricket team based in Hyderabad, India, which plays in the Indian Premier League (IPL).
 They were one of the eight teams competing in the 2014 Indian Premier League.
-This was their second outing in IPL.
+This was their second outing in the IPL.
 The team was being captained by Shikhar Dhawan but later replaced by Darren Sammy.
 The team was coached by Tom Moody with Waqar Younis as their bowling coach, VVS Laxman and Kris Srikkanth as the mentors for this team.

-The Sunrisers started their campaign against Rajasthan Royals on 18 April 2014 at Abu Dhabi on a losing note and failed to qualify for Play-Offs finishing 6th at the end of the tournament.
+The Sunrisers started their campaign against Rajasthan Royals on 18 April 2014 at Abu Dhabi on a losing note and failed to qualify for the Play-Offs finishing 6th at the end of the tournament.

 Background

-Due to the 2014 Lok Sabha Elections the season was partially held outside India with the opening 20 IPL matches which includes 5 SRH matches in the UAE with the remaining matches played in India from May 2 onwards.
+Due to the 2014 Lok Sabha Elections the season was partially held outside India with the opening 20 IPL matches which included 5 SRH matches in the UAE with the remaining matches played in India from May 2 onwards.